danilobatson/game-winner-township/README.md

 * orange (30 credits reward)
 * watermelon (40 credits reward)

-If the player keeps winning, they can play forever, but the house has something to say about that...
+If the player keeps winning, they can play forever, but the house has something to say about that.
 There is  CASH OUT button on the screen, but there's a twist there as well.

 ### Tasks